Wanna show more than just your mug on Facebook Live?

 On top of that, though, if you want to host a webinar, screen sharing is the ideal addition to Facebook’s live broadcasting toolkit.

 Got a PowerPoint presentation to walk your audience through?
-Throw it up on the screen, and narrate!
+Now you know how to share screen on Facebook, just throw it up on the screen, and narrate!

 Got a short video you want to play, pause, and dissect with your viewers?
 You can watch it together!